SoftCircuits/SoftCircuits.SpreadsheetBuilder/ReadMe.md

 ## Worksheets

-When creating a new spreadsheet document, the library automatically created a worksheet called *Sheet1*.
+When creating a new spreadsheet document, the library automatically creates a worksheet called *Sheet1*.

 The `Worksheet` property is set to the active worksheet, if any.
 Set this property to change the active worksheet.